Debugging Perl DBI

 warn "failed to insert $a,$b into table - $dbh->errstr" if ($@);

-If you are going to perform a number of updates or inserts that are logically grouped together such that they should all work or none of them work then use transactions.
+If you're going to do a number of updates or inserts that are logically grouped together such that they should all work or none of them work, use transactions.

 employee